bretsw/bretsw-website-build/content/post/teaching-statement.md

 ---

 > I did my MBA online with a few face-to-face classes.
 Looking through it all, this is the first online course that I really enjoyed.
 It was online, but hands on and engaging.
 The students were free to wander and experiment with topics.
 The tone was interesting and respectful.
 This is a practice I intend to emulate going forward with teaching online.

 ---

+> This was such a super useful course!
+I'm not sure how it could be done, but I think it should be either required, or somehow strongly recommended or marketed to other students.
+Or at least recommended to students with no previous formal teacher training.
+I can't believe I almost didn't take this course!
+That would have been a disaster...

+---